Lovely Beer at 'the Gammon'

 The Swan at Wilton

 A charming and friendly village pub about three miles beyond Burbage, half a mile off the A338, this is an absolute must if you're cycling around Crofton and Wilton Windmill, and need a little sustenance to keep the pedals turning.
-The Swan boasts a good menu with outstanding food, beautifully presented.
+The Swan boasts a good menu and specials board with outstanding food, beautifully presented.
 If beer or cider are your thing, you won't be disappointed either; real ales from the barrel are complimented by an excellent range of ciders, with Bath Ales' Sulis and St Austell's Korev West Country lagers on tap too.

 About 6 miles from the farm - 45 minutes by bike, longer if you follow the towpath.